 Devera LCA/PCF Methodology

 The carbon footprint assessment conducted by Devera follows a “Cradle to Grave” or “Cradle-to-Gate” Life Cycle Assessment (LCA) approach, focused on the climate change impact category (Global Warming Potential).
+The assessment can optionally be expanded to the 16 EF v3.1 (PEF) impact categories via Full LCA (see section 9).
 This is a screening-level LCA conforming to ISO 14040:2006 and ISO 14044:2006.
 The assessment evaluates greenhouse gas emissions throughout a product's entire life cycle, from raw material extraction to final disposal, and comprises the following key stages:

 1. Goal and Scope